You want smart political talk without the meltdowns?

 So they're starting to turn it around and push back.

-And that's what it's gonna be require.
+And that's what it's going to require.

-It's gonna require courage.
+It's going to require courage.

 You can't do that.

-You can't be you gotta be brave.
+You got to be brave.

 I mean, that's so well said.

-Um, you know, I'm so happy you're doing this.
+You know, I'm so happy you're doing this.

-By the way, if people want to get in touch with uh the American Cornerstone Institute and get their kids better educated, how do they do it?
+By the way, if people want to get in touch with the American Cornerstone Institute and get their kids better educated, how do they do it?

 Very easy.